• Skip to primary navigation

 A bowl of vegan cheese sauce with a nacho chip in it.

-Is this a low fat vegan cheese sauce?
+Is this a low fat cheese sauce?

 No this cheese sauce is not low fat.
 It has approximately 19 grams of fat per serving, from both coconut milk and avocado oil.